 This bill amends existing juvenile statutes to ensure compliance with federal requirements regarding placements in qualified residential treatment programs.
-It mandates that the Department of Health and Human Services conduct a qualified assessment of a child within 30 days of placement, and that the court reviews this assessment and the placement decision within 60 days.
-The language changes include replacing the court's responsibility to "order" assessments with the department's obligation to "have" them completed, and similarly changing the court's role from "reviewing" to "issuing an order" regarding the assessment and placement.
+It mandates that the Department of Health and Human Services conduct a qualified assessment of a child within 30 days of their placement, and that the court reviews this assessment and the placement decision within 60 days.
+The language changes include replacing the court's responsibility to "order" assessments with the department's responsibility to "have" assessments completed, and similarly changing the court's role from "reviewing" to "issuing an order" regarding the placement.

-Additionally, the bill introduces a provision allowing litigation to proceed in cases where an attorney has not been secured for a child despite diligent efforts.
-This provision prioritizes legal issues that do not conflict with the child's expressed interests until an attorney becomes available.
-The bill also repeals a previous section related to attorneys and guardians ad litem, and establishes specific effective dates for different sections of the act.
-Overall, the bill aims to streamline processes related to juvenile placements and ensure timely legal representation for children in need.
+Additionally, the bill introduces a provision allowing litigation to continue in cases where an attorney has not been secured for a child despite diligent efforts.
+This new subparagraph specifies that the court may prioritize legal issues that do not affect the child's expressed interests until an attorney becomes available.
+The bill also repeals a previous provision related to attorneys and guardians ad litem.
+The effective dates for various sections of the bill are staggered, with some provisions taking effect in 2026 and others 60 days after passage.
+Overall, the bill aims to enhance the judicial process for children in need of treatment while ensuring their legal representation is addressed.

 Statutes affected: